 Located in the southern region of Nepal, Chitwan National Park is the first national park in Nepal.
 It has a dense forest with thousands of species of plants, birds, insects, and wildlife to explore.

 You can take a Jungle safari tour in two ways.
-Either elephant ride or Jeep ride.
+Either an elephant ride or a Jeep ride.
 Walking through the jungle is not recommended as it is dangerous among wild animals.

-Besides jungle safari, you can enjoy some canoeing at Rapti river and elephant bathing.
+Besides jungle safari, you can enjoy some canoeing at the Rapti River and elephant bathing.
 The Chitwan National Park tour cost varies according to your nationality.

 It is categorized into Nepalese, SAARC nationals, and foreigners.
-Backpacking Chitwan cost may not exceed NPR 20,000 that includes accommodation, food, travel, and entrance cost.
+Backpacking Chitwan cost may not exceed NPR 20,000 which includes accommodation, food, travel, and entrance cost.

-Lumbini is a holy place for the followers of Lord Budhha.
+Lumbini is a holy place for the followers of Lord Buddha.
 Lumbini is cited as a cultural heritage by UNESCO where thousands of visitors are expected every year in Lumbini.

-The Ashoka pillar stands in front of the museum in which you can see manuscripts written on it.
+The Ashoka pillar stands in front of the museum where you can see manuscripts written on it.
 Similarly, several nations have built Buddha temples, which are unique and show the influence of Buddhism in their country.

-Countries such as China, Malaysia, Cambodia, Myanmar, Japan have constructed a temple that reflects the artistic construction influenced by Buddhism.
-Similarly, the world peace pagoda is the symbol of peace that erects in white and golden color.
+Countries such as China, Malaysia, Cambodia, Myanmar, and Japan have constructed a temple that reflects the artistic construction influenced by Buddhism.
+Similarly, the World Peace Pagoda is the symbol of peace that is erected in white and golden color.

 The village is a living museum of Newari culture.
-The Newari culture is reflected in the artistic architecture of houses, traditions, people, and their lifestyle.
+The Newari culture is reflected in the artistic architecture of houses, traditions, people, and lifestyles.
 They have still preserved the centuries-old tradition and the constructions that express the essence of Newari culture.

 Walking the stone-paved trail surrounded by ancient houses is what you don’t want to miss.
 The village gives a spectacular view of Himalayan ranges such as Dhaulagiri, Annapurna, and Manaslu.